sola-st/PyTy/README.md

 We also include the dataset we collected, named PyTyDefects.
 It is available in the folder: src/Input.

 ## Setup
 - Hardware: To run the script in "FAST MODE", a normal computer suffices.
-For "SLOW MODE", we used (and recommend) a 48-core server with 64GB of RAM.
+For "SLOW MODE", we used (and recommend) a server with 250 GB RAM, 48 Intel Xeon CPU cores with 2.2Ghz and 1 NVIDIA Telta V100 GPU.
 - Software:
   - Ubuntu OS
   - Docker